asingingbird/dart_onnx/README.md

 A collection of Dart packages for running ONNX model and other high-performance AI inference.

-Currently, it contains bindings to ONNX Runtime via FFI, with future plans to add high-level Chat APIs and abstractions for interacting with various models (including LLMs) directly in Dart.
+Currently, it contains bindings to ONNX Runtime via FFI, with future plans to add high-level Chat APIs and abstractions for interacting with various models (including LLMs) directly in Dart (currently on an experimental branch).

 ## Packages